 Awards & Funding

-DesignPro Renewables is a sister company to DesignPro Automation.
-Our journey began back in March 2016 when DesignPro was successful in securing a H2020 SME Instrument Phase 1 project (‘HydroKinetic-25’, project number 719009).
-This gave us €50,000 to develop out a detailed business plan and feasibility study to validate whether pursuing our goal was realistic or not and evaluate the potential the project could have.
+DesignPro Renewables was a sister company to DesignPro Automation.
+Their journey began in March 2016 when DesignPro was successful in securing a H2020 SME Instrument Phase 1 project (‘HydroKinetic-25’, project number 719009).
+This gave them €50,000 to develop out a detailed business plan and feasibility study to validate whether pursuing their goal was realistic or not and evaluate the potential the project could have.

-Following the successful completion of our Phase 1 project we set our sights on securing Phase 2 funding.
-Due to the extremely competitive nature of the H2020 SME Instrument fund our first submitted application was not successful despite it scoring very highly and receiving a ‘Seal of Excellence’.
-We revised the application and resubmitted and in March 2017 we received confirmation that our application had been successful.
+Following the successful completion of our Phase 1 project they set their sights on securing Phase 2 funding.
+Due to the extremely competitive nature of the H2020 SME Instrument fund their first submitted application was not successful despite it scoring very highly and receiving a ‘Seal of Excellence’.
+They revised the application and resubmitted and in March 2017 they received confirmation that our application had been successful.

 Roisin McCormack, Sales & Marketing Manager at DesignPro accepting the ‘Champions of EU Research’ award from Julie Sinnamon, CEO of Enterprise Ireland (June 2017).

 In June 2017 DesignPro was one of only two Irish SME’s acknowledged for reaching the pinnacle of European research, being awarded the status of a ‘Champion of EU Research’.
-We submitted our Phase 2 application under SME Instrument Topic 9: ‘Stimulating the innovation potential of SMEs for a low carbon and efficient energy system’.
+They submitted their Phase 2 application under SME Instrument Topic 9: ‘Stimulating the innovation potential of SMEs for a low carbon and efficient energy system’.

 In the 18th January 2017 cut-off round, 171 eligible applications were submitted for this specific topic, 9 of which were funded.
-Out of these 9 successful applications, ours was the #1 highest ranked application, something which we are immensely proud of.
-This success also meant we were the second highest scored Irish application for a Phase 2 SME project in the history of the programme.
+Out of these 9 successful applications, theirs was the #1 highest ranked application, something which they were immensely proud of.
+This success also meant they were the second highest scored Irish application for a Phase 2 SME project in the history of the programme.

-DesignPro builds a 1:20 scale working prototype of a unique, hydrokinetic turbine for customer ‘GKinetic Energy Ltd’.
+DesignPro builds a 1:20 scale working prototype of a unique hydrokinetic turbine.

-The prototype performs extremely well in IFREMAR and DesignPro decides to collaborate with GKinetic and starts working on a H2020 SME Instrument Phase 1 application.
+The prototype performs extremely well in IFREMER and DesignPro starts working on a H2020 SME Instrument Phase 1 application.

 We successfully secure H2020 Phase 1 funding and our 6 month project runs from March – August.

-With a validated business plan and a project showing huge potential, DesignPro enters into a formal IP licence agreement with GKinetic gaining full rights to develop and commercialise devices up to 100kw.
+With a validated business plan and a project showing huge potential, DesignPro enters into a formal IP licence to develop and commercialise devices up to 100kw.